pazzo83/QuantLib.jl/docs/source/indexes.rst

     Calculates a forecasted fixing for a future date given two dates and the time period between the two dates

+.. function:: is_valid_fixing_date(idx::InterestRateIndex, d::Date)

+    Determines whether or not a date is a valid fixing date for the index (namely, is it a valid business day)

+.. function:: add_fixing!(idx::InterestRateIndex, d::Date, fixingVal::Float64)

+    Adds a fixing and date to the index's cache of fixings

 Ibor Index
 ----------